How I Started Changing My Mind, Thoughts, And Emotions

 For example, I explored and practiced these techniques when learning how to change my mind and the way I thought:

-Several different techniques and their own exploration.
+- Meditation techniques: Several different techniques and their own exploration.
 From directing my attention to being with unpleasant emotions and going far beyond the mind.

-Ways to access and release body memory.
+- Body sensing techniques: Ways to access and release body memory.
 Releasing tension in the body from stored emotions.

-Practices to process traumatic experiences that are stuck in short term memory and re-lived daily by the nervous system
+- Trauma healing: Practices to process traumatic experiences that are stuck in short term memory and re-lived daily by the nervous system

 There have been different phases of the process.
 The patterns inside had felt stuck for so long but once I started observing and releasing them, an internal movement started that hasn’t stopped.
 A movement of growth that has been guiding me to what is next to learn.

-The journey looks different for everyone and you might need individual pieces to complement the process that you learn with the self mastery work.
+The journey looks different for everyone and you might need individual pieces to complement the process that you learn with the self-mastery work.
 But it often starts in a similar place – with motivation and awareness.
-Motivation gets you started, wether it’s a wish to get out of suffering or a longing for a deeper understanding of self, the motivation needs to be there.
+Motivation gets you started, whether it’s a wish to get out of suffering or a longing for a deeper understanding of self, the motivation needs to be there.
 Once that’s in place you need to build awareness of how your mind works and how your thoughts and reactions are a consequence of your unconscious beliefs.
 Once you see that you have a great opportunity to learn the skills needed to change them.

-If you want to hear more about my journey you can listen to this new episode from the Awareness and Consciousness podcast, where Gary van Warmerdam interviews me about where I started, the changes I’ve made and what’s next.
+If you want to hear more about my journey you can listen to this new episode from the Awareness and Consciousness podcast, where Gary van Warmerdam interviews me about where I started, the changes I’ve made, and what’s next.